Retrieval-Augmented Generation (RAG) with Atlas Vector Search

 In this section, you ingest sample data into Atlas that LLMs don't have access to.
 The following code uses the LangChain integration and PyMongo driver to do the following:

-Load a PDF that contains MongoDB's latest earnings report.
+Load a PDF that contains a MongoDB earnings report.

 Split the data into chunks, specifying the chunk size (number of characters) and chunk overlap (number of overlapping characters between consecutive chunks).